scottgal/mostlylucidweb/Mostlylucid/Markdown/usingpollyforretries.md

 # In Conclusion
 Polly is a powerful library that can help you to add resilience to your applications.
 By using Polly you can handle retries, circuit breakers, timeouts, rate limiters, fallbacks and hedging in your application.
 This can help to ensure that your application is reliable and can handle any issues that might occur.
-In this post I jsut covered one aspect of Polly; retries, these are a mechanism which can improve the resilience and reliability of your application.
+In this post I really just covered one aspect of Polly; retries, these are a mechanism which can improve the resilience and reliability of your application.
 By using Polly you can handle retries in a consistent way and ensure that your application can handle any issues that might occur.